user95f85f/video-gaming/README.md

 # video-gaming
 Windows VS Linux

-Linux has 9 solid games.
+Linux has 6 solid games.

 Windows has 9 solid games.

 Windows dominates in MMORPG's (think: BDO and Tree of Savior), Battle Royale games (think: Fortnite and CoD: warzone), and Open-World (think: GTA5 and Skyrim).

-Linux dominates in Action Roleplaying Games (think: Diablo 1, Diablo 2, and Dota 2), and First-person Shooters (think Borderlands 2, CS:GO, and Team Fortress 2).
+Linux dominates in Action Roleplaying Games (think: Diablo 1 and Diablo 2), and First-person Shooters (think Borderlands 2 and Team Fortress 2).

 Linux dominates in gaming programming via Diablo 2 D2S save editing.